* DATA STRUCTURE APTITUDE *

 ORDER.CNUM)

-70.What are the primitive operations common to all
+70.What are the primitive operations

 record management systems?